 Before you read the book, one or two things should be clarified.
 Our membership includes Coronial, Criminal, Civil, In-house and Consulting investigators, and some work across multiple disciplines and sectors.
 In consequence, and whilst we do, naturally and of course, maintain a deep, multi-disciplined understanding of the subject, the Institute per se has no philosophy on causation.
 As the many thousands who have met Difford for instance will know, he reflects that view when he typically says that an investigator must gather his or her evidence objectively and report accordingly.

 How each individual ultimately verifies the causal findings they put forward is another matter entirely.
 For many, it is that which is the critical matter.
-Whether those findings are seen to hold water or not will depend upon the questions that are posed at them and the responses that the investigator is able to provide.
+Whether those findings are seen to hold water or not will depend upon the questions that are asked, the reason/s for asking them and the responses the investigator is able to provide.
 “Redressing the Balance – A Commonsense Approach to Causation” assists such critical question and answer sessions.

 On the back cover of the book, I offer that “if” certain of Difford’s findings are correct, elements of the risk and safety management profession will need to undergo a paradigm shift regarding their views on causation and the causes of accidents.
 The critical qualifier there is the word “if”.
-The answer to a question regarding whether certain of Difford’s findings are correct or not is, therefore, one that is left solely to you, the reader.
+The answer to a question regarding whether certain of Difford’s findings are correct or not is, therefore, one left solely to you, the reader.
 Having said that, finding after finding reveals itself to be irrefutable and it is hoped, informed by thorough readings of the book, that you will stay abreast of the intense International debate “Redressing the Balance – A Commonsense Approach to Causation” has initiated.

 Alan Dell MBE Hon FIIAI

 The Institute is committed to the furtherance of Industrial Accident Investigation as a unique and distinct discipline supporting the International Risk Management process.